Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 In conclusion, the appeal of studying in English-speaking countries ***stems from*** English's ***prominent role*** as an international language. ***Its universal application in various sectors***, ***coupled with the advantages of*** cultural exposure and academic excellence, make it an ***indispensable tool*** for those seeking global opportunities and success.

 ## Type: Both side
+### Choosing Friends: Similarity vs. Disagreement
+> **Prompt:**
+>
+> Some people think it’s better to choose friends who always have the same opinions as them.
+Other people believe it's good to have friends who sometimes disagree with them.
+>
+> Discuss both these views and give your own opinion.

 ### Rise in Extreme Tourism (12-1)
 > **Prompt:**
 >